irmen/Pyro5/docs/source/tipstricks.rst

 - do you have the same Pyro versions on both server and client?
 - what does the pyro logfiles tell you (enable it via the config items on both the server and the client, including the name server.
 See :ref:`logging`.
 - (if not using the default:) do you have a compatible serializer configuration?
-- (if not using the default:) do you have a symmetric hmac key configuration?
 - can you obtain a few bytes from the wire using netcat, see :ref:`wireprotocol`.